This is a very important post. If you want to get more business, feedback and recognition from your blog, this could be exactly what you need to know.

 I will only publish a post when I have something useful to share and I’ll make sure I find something useful, often.

 This means I often write when it’s easier not to.
-I update older posts daily, to keep the information relevant.
+I also update older posts daily, to keep the information relevant.
 Blogging is a primary business activity for me, rather than something I fit in.
 As a result, I write when I’m extremely busy, when I am tired and even when I’m not feeling great.

 The Internet is packed with sites that offer largely the same, general advice on how to build a successful blog.